Identifying Electrical Fittings: A Visual Guide for Helpers

 What are the most common mistakes in electrical fittings identification?

-The most common mistakes include using indoor-rated (dry location) fittings in wet environments, mismatching fitting and conduit sizes (Trade sizes), and using set-screw EMT fittings where compression fittings are required for a sealed connection.
-Another frequent error is failing to use a romex connector, allowing the cable sheath to be damaged by the sharp edges of a knockout.
+The most common mistakes include using indoor-rated (dry location) fittings in wet environments, mismatching fitting and conduit sizes (Trade sizes), and using set-screw EMT fittings where a listed raintight or compression fitting is required for a sealed connection.
+Another frequent error is failing to use a romex connector or other listed cable clamp, which can allow the cable sheath to be damaged by the sharp edges of a knockout.

 How do I choose between EMT conduit and PVC conduit fittings?

 The choice depends on the environment and application.
-Use EMT conduit and its associated set-screw or compression fittings for indoor applications where physical protection is needed.
-Use PVC conduit and its solvent-welded fittings for outdoor, underground, or corrosive environments where moisture and chemical resistance are critical.
+Use EMT conduit and its associated set-screw or compression fittings for indoor applications and many protected locations where mechanical protection and a noncorrosive environment apply.
+Use PVC conduit and its solvent-welded or listed transition fittings for outdoor, underground, or corrosive environments where moisture and chemical resistance are critical.

 Why are Conduit bodies considered fittings and not boxes?

 Conduit bodies are classified as fittings because their primary purpose is to facilitate pulling conductors and changing the direction of a conduit run.
-While some larger conduit bodies are marked with a volume and can contain splices, they are not intended to house devices like a receptacle or toggle switch, which is a primary function of a Junction box.
+While some conduit bodies are listed and marked with a volume that permits splices, their main function is access and pulling; boxes are intended to house splices, devices, and terminations.

 What’s the difference between a non-metallic (NM) connector and a liquid-tight fitting?

-An NM connector (or romex connector) is designed specifically for securing non-metallic sheathed cable in a dry, indoor environment.
-A liquid-tight fitting is a more robust connector used with flexible metallic or non-metallic conduit in wet or damp locations to create a completely sealed, watertight connection protecting wires from moisture.
+An NM connector (or romex connector) is designed specifically for securing non-metallic sheathed cable in a dry, indoor environment and provides strain relief at the box entry.
+A liquid-tight fitting is a more robust connector used with flexible metallic or nonmetallic conduit in wet or damp locations to create a sealed, watertight connection, protecting conductors from moisture.

 Continuing Education by State